Static Analysis

 If static-analysis load fails at review time, the reviewer renders an unavailable block instead of silently omitting analysis output.

-For JS/TS and Python today, teams can still produce SARIF with their preferred tools and include those files in analysis.results.inputs .
+Teams can still produce SARIF with their preferred external tools and include those files in analysis.results.inputs .

 Migration Note

 Analysis runs before review and publishes findings as artifacts.
-The reviewer reads those artifacts and merges findings into the summary and optional inline comments.
+The reviewer reads those artifacts and merges findings into the summary.

 jobs: